-Fizza Khan is an attorney and a managing director at Duff & Phelps in the Compliance and Regulatory Consulting Practice.
+Fizza Khan is a managing director and Chief Operating Officer for U.S. Compliance Consulting at Duff & Phelps.
 Fizza joined Duff & Phelps in January 2016 as a result of Duff & Phelps’ acquisition of CounselWorks.

 Fizza is an expert on regulations governing registered investment advisers.
 During her tenure at CounselWorks she assisted a variety of alternative investment managers in the development, implementation, and maintenance of their compliance programs and has personally handled numerous SEC examinations.
 Fizza is frequently asked to lecture on timely issues impacting the regulation of private fund managers.